OpenVPN/openvpn/doc/man-sections/generic-options.rst

   Note: The SSL library will probably need /dev/urandom to be available inside the chroot directory ``dir``.
-This is because SSL libraries occasionally need to collect fresh random.
+This is because SSL libraries occasionally need to collect fresh randomness.
 Newer linux kernels and some BSDs implement a getrandom() or getentropy() syscall that removes the need for /dev/urandom to be available.